 Hemp was once a staple crop in the United States.
 Its value as a plant is multi-faceted.
 It promotes sustainability by saving other resources (like trees), it doesn’t require industrial-type spraying to grow it successfully.
 It is used to make oil, clothing, beauty products, foods, paper, car parts…and the list goes on.

-We were a band of misfits who were willing to risk being labeled as such to draw attention to the wonders of this plant, despite its widespread miss-association for its THC-containing cousin.
+We were a band of misfits who were willing to risk being labeled as such to draw attention to the wonders and financial possibilities of this plant, despite its widespread miss-association for its THC-containing cousin.
 There were (and currently are!) so many Kentuckians working tirelessly to campaign for this plant.
-I was fortunate enough to witness the success of the campaign, learn from it, and watch the entire Commonwealth change their opinion of hemp through their efforts.
+I was fortunate enough to witness the success of the campaign, learn from it, and watch the entire Commonwealth change their opinion of hemp within a few years because of their efforts.

 If you think differently about this plant than you did five years ago, you have these people to thank.